yeekian/tp/README.md

-# Duke project template
+# TutorLink

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+TutorLink is a command-line submission management assistant for students and teaching staff alike!

 ## Setting up in Intellij